 BILL NUMBER/SHORT TITLE: HB 307 - Various Criminal Law Revisions [Ed.
-1]

-§ 14-318.7.
+1] STATUTE § 14-318.7.
 Exposing a child to a controlled substance.

-- 1. knowingly, recklessly, or intentionally - 2. causes or permits a child to be exposed to a controlled substance.

-The Sentencing Commission classified offenses which reasonably tend to result or do result in serious property loss from any structure designed to house or secure any activity or property, loss occasioned by the taking or removing of property or by breach of trust, formal or informal, in personal injury, or in significant societal injury as Class H felonies.
+DESCRIPTION Subsection (b): A person who knowingly, recklessly, or intentionally causes or permits a child to be exposed to a controlled substance.
+PROPOSED OFFENSE CLASS Class H felony.
+ANALYSIS property loss from any structure designed to house or secure any activity or property, loss occasioned by the taking or removing of property or by breach of trust, formal or informal, in personal injury, or in significant societal injury as Class H felonies.
+The following definitions apply in this section: (1) Child. - Any person who is less than 16 years of age.
 (2) Controlled substance. - A controlled substance, controlled substance analogue, drug, marijuana, narcotic drug, opiate, opioid, opium poppy, poppy straw, or targeted controlled substance, all as defined in G.S.
 90-87.
-18.

-It is currently an aggravating factor if a person is convicted of manufacture of methamphetamine and it was committed where a person under the age of 18 lives, was present, or was otherwise endangered by exposure to the drug, its ingredients, its by-products, or its waste.
+18. It is currently an aggravating factor if a person is convicted of manufacture of methamphetamine and it was committed where a person under the age of 18 lives, was present, or was otherwise endangered by exposure to the drug, its ingredients, its by-products, or its waste.
 (G.S.
-15A-1340.16(d)(16a))

-The Sentencing Commission reviewed an identical provision in August 2023 in HB 748 [Ed.
+15A-1340.16(d)(16a)) The Sentencing Commission reviewed an identical provision in August 2023 in HB 748 [Ed.
 3] and found it to be consistent with the Offense Classification Criteria for a Class H felony.
+FINDINGS Bill is consistent with the Offense Classification Criteria.
+Bill is inconsistent with the Offense Classification Criteria.
+Offense Classification Criteria are not applicable.